 I start by gathering different kinds of Peep candies.
 We use them for several different things that day so I need various colors.
-There are bunnies and chick to choose from.
+There are bunnies and chicks to choose from.
 I prefer to stick with the chicks but both work just fine.

-In the morning we begin by listening to the story, “Max the Peep” that I wrote.
+In the morning we begin by listening to the story, “Max the Bunny” that I wrote.
+The printable mini-book is included as well as several comprehension activities for author’s purpose, sequencing, and more.
 This story has a very clear message about leaving others out of activities based on their color.
-Of course, Peeps are the main characters.
-After reading the story, we do two activities, sequencing and author’s purpose.
+And of course, peeps are the main characters!

-Students also work on building a number using place value cards.
+For math centers, students work on building a number using place value cards.
 There are different color mats that match the cards so you can have more than one of each and they won’t get mixed together.

-Then in the afternoon we move onto word work activities.
+Then in the afternoon, we move on to word work activities.
 We practice synonyms, antonyms, and compound words using these colorful cards.